Unlock Business Success with Smart Lending Tools

 - How does the system ensure compliance with current lending regulations?

 - What are the costs associated with implementation, training, and ongoing operation?

 - How does the platform handle exceptions or edge cases?

 2. Hybrid (Human-Assisted) Decisioning

 This approach marries automated processes with human oversight, combining speed with a more nuanced and subjective evaluation:

 - Personal Touch: Human experts can consider the context and nuances of each application, which may be vital for complex or unusual cases.

-- Flexible Decision Making: While automation can handle straightforward applications, humans can step in for cases that require more subjective analysis.
+- Flexible Decision Making: While automation can handle straightforward applications, humans can investigate cases requiring more subjective analysis.

-- Training and Expertise: This model often requires a team of skilled professionals who are trained to work with the system and make final decisions based on the data it provides.
+- Training and Expertise: This model often requires a team of trained professionals to work with the system and make final decisions based on the data it provides.

 - Considerations: This approach may involve higher labor costs and slightly slower decisioning times due to human involvement but may lead to higher quality decisions.